Read more...

 View Alison's full profile.

-Sara is a registered midwife with experience in clinical practice, education and research working as Assistant Professor.
+Dr Sara Borrelli is Associate Professor and a registered midwife (since 2008) with international experience in clinical practice, education and research.
 She is currently the Lead for MSc Midwifery and MSc Midwifery Studies, Maternal and Newborn Health and Midwifery Focussed Continuing Professional Development.
 She completed her PhD in Health Studies in 2015 at The University of Nottingham.
-Her key research interests include early pushing urge, what makes a good midwife, early labour, maternity care experiences during the Covid-19 pandemic, coping with labour pain.
+Her key research interests include early labour, preparation for birth, care for labour and birth in different birthplaces, maternity care experiences during the Covid-19 pandemic, coping with labour pain, maternity care for women affected by modern slavery.

 Email: Sara.Borrelli@nottingham.ac.uk